AdsulPri/automationqa/README.md

 Application/project prerequisites :

 1. Import project from git and build as maven project
-2. In ./src/main/resources/config/copnfig.properties file get your git personal token added/replaced
+2. In "./src/main/resources/config/copnfig.properties" file get your git personal token added/replaced
-3. In ./src/test/resources/testdata folder - add files you want to validate - remember the file name
+3. In "./src/test/resources/testdata" folder - add files which you want to validate - remember the file name
-4. Download machine suitable chromedriver.exe file and replace it with the one at - ./src/test/resources/chrome/chromedriver.exe
+4. Download machine suitable chromedriver.exe file and replace it with the one at, please keep the name same - ./src/test/resources/chrome/chromedriver.exe

 ```
 Git personal token can be generated at - https://github.com/settings/tokens